SivanLiu/AndroidInterviewTips/README.md

 # Interview knowledge about Android、Java and...
-Welcome to contribute your excellent code and erudite.
+Welcome to contribute your  outstanding code.